 Ear buds don’t have to be expensive.
-This pair is under $5 on Amazon.
+This pair is relatively cheap and are a great value.

 I thought this bookmark was really cute when I saw it on Amazon.
 It’s perfect for your friend or family member who loves to read.
 Tuck it into an old classic, a used book, or one of your favorites.

 Once again, it’s not the price of the item but the thought behind it.
-I’d much rather get a new bookmark and a used book than a random $5 gift card or nothing at all because the person thought they needed to spend a lot of money to give a meaningful Christmas gift.
+I’d much rather receive a new bookmark and a used book than a random $5 gift card.
+It’s simple, but something I really enjoy indulging in during my free time.

 It really is the thought that counts and this simple and thoughtful Christmas gift demonstrates that perfectly.

-There are so many kitchen gadgets you can get your favorite chef for under $5.
-This set comes with three spatulas, and bonus, they’re pink.
+There are numerous kitchen gadgets you can get your favorite chef for under $5.
+This festive set comes with two spatulas and are useful in any kitchen.

-Don’t forget that when you pair your Amazon shopping with Ebates, you can earn cash back, even on something as simple as a spatula set.
+Don’t forget that when you pair your Amazon shopping with Swagbucks, you can earn cash back, even on something as simple as a spatula set.

 These would make a great Christmas gift for a college student for their first apartment or for your favorite newlyweds.
 Pair it with a cookbook if you have a bigger budget, and write a note in it!

 If you have a tea lover in your life, this is a really inexpensive and cute tea infuser.
-I drink coffee like it’s my job every morning, but in the evenings, I love to use my tea infuser to make tea and wind down in the evenings.
+I drink coffee every morning, but in the evenings, I love to use my tea infuser to make tea and wind down in the evenings.

 There are so many different types of tea infusers and many of them are under $5.
-Plus, any time your friend or loved one brews a cup of tea, they will be reminded of your care for them If you happen to have a slightly bigger budget, you can pair this with a cup or your favorite loose tea to make this gift extra special.
+Plus, any time your friend or loved one brews a cup of tea, they will be reminded of your care for them If you happen to have a larger budget.
+You can pair this with a cup or your favorite loose tea to make this gift extra special.

 Nail polish is a sweet and simple gift for the ladies in your life.
 I actually gave each of my kids’ preschool teachers nail polish on the first day of school with a cute printed label I found on Etsy.

-There are so many sales on nail polish at drug stores, or you can check out Amazon.
+There are countless sales on nail polish at drug stores, or you can check out Amazon for a good option.
 Keep your eyes peeled on their weekly bulletins for special prices and buy one get one deals.

 What are the best gifts you’ve ever gotten?
 Were they expensive or thoughtful or both?
 What are some other great gifts that are simple and thoughtful, whether they are $5, $10, or more?